EiriniMits/Web-Site-Development/README.md

 # Web-Site-Development
-A Web Site with pure use of HTML,CSS,PHP,Javascript,Mysql without making use of frameworks or content management systems.
+Design and Development of a Website using HTML,CSS,PHP,Javascript,Mysql.
+No use of frameworks or content management systems.

 This page was created for academic purposes on the subject of 'Web Information Systems' at the Aristotle University of Thessaloniki.
 It's an Ariana Grande fan page.